StydeNet/blade-pagination/README.md

-# blade-pagination
-Laravel's pagination with Blade templating support.
+# Laravel's pagination with Blade templating support.

 This package is compatible with Laravel 5.0 and Laravel 5.1 (but if you are using Laravel 5.0 you should update to 5.1 it takes 20 minutes or so)

-There is another repository to quicly try/test this package: https://github.com/StydeNet/blade-pagination-tests (it includes some automatic tests with phpunit)
+There is another repository to quickly try/test this package: https://github.com/StydeNet/blade-pagination-tests (it includes some automatic tests with phpunit).

+## Installation

 To install through *Composer*:

-1 - Add the following instruction to the "require" object in your composer.json:
+1 - Add the following instruction to the "require" option in your composer.json:

-`"styde/blade-pagination": "5.1.*@dev"`

-And execute `composer update` in the console, inside the project's folder.
+`"styde/blade-pagination": "5.1.*@dev"` and execute `composer update` in the console, inside the project's folder.

 Or execute `composer require styde/blade-pagination:5.1.*@dev` in the console, inside the project's folder.

-2 - Add the service provider to the config/app.php file of your Laravel app:
+2 - Add the Service Provider to the `config/app.php` file of your Laravel app:

 `'Styde\BladePagination\ServiceProvider'`